 When using a CFD platform to trade crypto, you’ll usually have the option to trade with leverage – but be careful of this.
 Trading with leverage means that you can make large trades while only staking a small percentage of the overall trade amount.
 The size of that leverage can be relatively small (such as 2x or 5x the size of your stake) or much larger (up to 100x the size of your own stake, or more), depending on the platform you use to trade.

 Leveraged trading can maximise profits, which makes it a viable option for more experienced investors.
-The problem is that leveraged trading can also quickly produce huge losses, particularly in volatile crypto markets.
+The problem is that leveraged crypto trading can also quickly produce huge losses, particularly in volatile markets such as cryptocurrencies.
 For this reason, we don’t recommend that beginner investors trade with leverage.

-There are many brokers that offer platforms you can use to trade crypto, with some of the most important variables to consider when choosing a platform being the security offered and fees charged.
+There are many cryptocurrency brokers that offer platforms you can use to trade various crypto assets, with some of the most important variables to consider when choosing a platform being the security offered and fees charged.

 You’ll find links to some of the best crypto brokers above, and here’s how trading with a cryptocurrency broker works:

 1. Open an account with your crypto broker

 Signing up with a crypto broker is a fast and easy process.
 First, choose a broker that offers a secure platform, low transaction costs, and narrow price spreads.
 You’ll need to provide some contact and security information to confirm your account, similar to when you open other kinds of online accounts.
 Then, select the cryptocurrency you want to trade.

 You’ll need to add money to your account in order to begin trading.
 There are several different methods you can use to deposit funds, and the options available will depend on the broker you choose.
 Some of these methods can include linking to a debit card or credit card, linking to your bank account and then using bank transfers, or using PayPal.
 Once your payment method has been set up, you’ll be ready to trade.